-4.5 Inspection Records
+4.4.6 Inspection Records

-All unauthorised use inspections shall be video recorded to capture the method of entry and for staff records.
+All inspections shall be recorded in a format determined by the relevant approved procedures to capture the method of entry and for staff records.

-A written file note shall also be undertaken for each inspection and all information shall be electronically stored in a secure location within Councils records Management system.
+A written file note shall also be undertaken for each inspection and all information shall be electronically stored in a secure location within Councils Record's Management system.

-4.6 Reporting
+4.4.7 Reporting